 Further/Higher education.
-Careers: Theatre, Law, Media, Design, Technical theatre, Medicine, Education -- ---
+Careers: Theatre, Law, Media, Design, Technical theatre, Medicine, Education --- --

-Course Format Unit 1: Drama Skills Unit 2: Production Skills
+Course Format Unit 1: Drama Skills Course Format Course i offiliat Unit 2: Production Skills

 In Higher Drama you will build on all the skills you developed during National 5.
 You will advance performance and design skills and be introduced to directing.